Oh, please, don’t tell me I am the only person that this happens to.

 Is Sweating Over Cheese a Health Concern?

-So, if sweating is not due to tyramine or a sign of a food allergy or intolerance, when is it actually a health risk?
+So, if sweating is not due to tyramine or a sign of a food allergy or intolerance, when is it a health risk?

 It can occasionally be due to nerve damage or neuropathy.